 This module is used to play chordal parts – for instance basic harmony accompaniment, pads, rhythmical chord stabs or strummed pseudo guitar parts.

-The Adroit chord signal fed into the CHORD IN socket is converted into a series of MIDI note on and note off messages when a gate signal is received at the GATE IN socket.
+The Adroit chord signal fed into the CHORD IN socket is converted into a series of MIDI note on and note off messages that are sent to the MIDI OUT socket when a gate signal is received at the GATE IN socket.

 The velocity of the notes is based on the voltage received by the VEL IN socket although this can be changed on a note by note basis if the VELOCITY SPREAD knob is set to anything but minimum.
 If nothing is connected to the VEL IN socket then the module uses a default velocity.

 Time spread delays the timing of the notes in the chord so that they don’t all occur at once.
 This is very similar to an arpeggio in principle but is intended for effects such as strumming or to simulate the subtle differences in how a human would play a chord – where the delays between note attacks are just a few milliseconds.

 “Proper” arpeggios are best implemented using a module such as the Adroit Melody Sequencer where more control over pitch order and musical timing is available.